MercersKitchen/Advanced-CS/README.md

 - Quit Button
 - Reset Button to start new game
 - Access Modifiers
+- Increase ball speed as score equalizer (modular)
+- Increase number of balls if score does not increase in a certain time limit

 - AP Video about multiple drivers (Unit 2, Video 2)